 Building a Personal Brand

-You can’t prevent people find things about you on the internet you don’t want them to find, but by curating your own content you can make it easier for them to find the right things.
+You can’t prevent people to find things about you on the internet you don’t want them to find, but by curating your content you can make it easier for them to find the right things.

 I decided to create a website that reflects my personality, my love for Japanese culture, Japanese philosophy, aesthetics, art, and design.

 I researched long into the topic of Japanese aesthetics and read more than 15 books about Japanese design, colors, and aesthetics.
 I even created this mind-map to collect my research.
 I read classics like In Praise of Shadows by Jun’ichirō Tanizaki, Reflections On Japanese Taste: The Structure of Iki by Kuki Shūzō.
 I additionally read everything from Kenya Hara and plenty of other books.

 New Website 2020/2021